shreenidhi-B/ros-training/tasks/alica/README.md

 Try out different master plans, attach screnshots/gifs of results.
 Hint: lookup launch files to find out how to set certain master plan.

-# Assignment 3.1: Alica turtle in Flatland
+# Assignment 3.1: Alica in Flatland

 In this assignment you are supposed to make alica turtlesim tutorial in [Flatland simulation](https://flatland-simulator.readthedocs.io/en/latest/overview.html).